 Habits for Living 2 Credits Gr.
-9, 10, 11, 12 Course: 9501 Habits for Living 2 Cieuits 01.
-3, 10, 11, 12 Course, 3301
+9, 10, 11, 12 Course: 9501

 This full year course is designed for students with intensive social/communicative and self-regulation challenges to develop personal self-care skills.
 Skills are addressed on an individual basis and utilize intensive visual and communications supports.
-The use of structured real life scenarios, field trips and meaningful projects assist the students in generalizing information into the real world.
+The use of structured real-life scenarios, field trips and meaningful projects assist the students in generalizing information into the real world.
 This course also addresses student's self-regulation needs and abilities in preparation for more efficient interaction within the school community and the Greater Nashua Community.

-Health 1 .5 Credit Gr.
-10 Course: 7031 Health 1 .5 Creat Gr.
-10 Course: 7031
+Health 1 E Crodit Gr.
+10 Course: 7031 Health I .5 Credit GI.
+10 Course.
+7051